FB-tech8/python-port-scanner/README.md

 ## Purpose
 This project demonstrates basic cybersecurity concepts and network scanning techniques used to identify open ports on a host system.

+## How to Run

+1. Install Python
+2. Run the script

+python port_scanner.py

+3. Enter the target IP address when prompted